astral-sh/uv/docs/reference/cli.md

 </dd><dt><code>--env-file</code> <i>env-file</i></dt><dd><p>Load environment variables from a <code>.env</code> file.</p>

+<p>Can be provided multiple times, with subsequent files overriding values defined in previous files.</p>

 <p>Defaults to reading <code>.env</code> in the current working directory.</p>

 <p>May also be set with the <code>UV_ENV_FILE</code> environment variable.</p>